SDGforskning/sdg-strings/SDG14_query_action_WoS.md

             (
               ("research" OR "scientific" OR "science")
               NEAR/5
-                  ("policy" OR "policies" OR "programme$"
+                  ("knowledge" OR "data"
-                  OR "advisor$"
+                  OR "policy" OR "policies" OR "programme" OR "programmes" OR "advisor$"
                   OR "framework$" OR "initiative$"
                   OR "capacity" OR "capabilit*"